Online Monitoring of Metric Temporal Logic using Sequential Networks: Related Work

-The pioneering work~\cite{havelund2004monitoring} for monitoring proposes a simple technique to construct online monitors from past LTL specifications.
-This construction has been extended for timed and quantitative (data) properties in several subsequent works~\cite{thati2005monitoring,basin2015monitoring, basin2018algorithms, monitor-bdd}.
-In terms of tools and implementation, this branch (network-based monitors) is quite fruitful perhaps because of its simplicity.
-Other approaches for online MTL monitoring include automata based~\cite{maler2005real,ho2014online}, tester based~\cite{maler2006mitl}, and the incremental marking procedures~\cite{maler2013monitoring}.
-To my knowledge, no implementations are available for these automata and tester based monitors.
-The implementation of the incremental algorithm has been reported to work only with an external simulator in~\cite{maler2013monitoring} and is not available in the current version~\cite{amt2}.
+The monitor construction technique presented in~\cite{havelund2004monitoring} has been proved very fruitful and extended for timed and quantitative properties in several subsequent works~\cite{ reinbacher2014runtime, dokhanchi2014line, basin2015monitoring, chattopadhyay2020verified, monitor-bdd,havelund2023tp,mamouras2020online,mamouras2023compositional} and implemented in several monitoring tools~\cite{colombo2009larva, monpoly, aerial, dejavu}.
+Other approaches for online \MTL monitoring include automata based~\cite{maler2005real,bensalem2005testing,ho2014online}, tester based~\cite{maler2006mitl}, and the incremental marking procedures~\cite{maler2013monitoring}.
+These approaches rely on a point-based continuous-time model compared to our period (segment) based dense time model, as discussed in Section~\ref{sec:dense}.
+This is a fundamental theoretical difference, and a comprehensive comparison of point-based and period-based time models can be found in~\cite{benthem1991logic}.
+Moreover, no implementation is publicly available or maintained for these automata and tester-based monitors to allow practical comparisons.
+The implementation of the incremental algorithm has been reported to work only with an external simulator in~\cite{maler2013monitoring} and is not available in the latest version~\cite{amt2}.
+Therefore, implementability remains a significant concern, whereas our network-based technique offer a more practical and easily-implementable solution for dense time monitoring.
+Finally, it is worth mentioning that the recent works also consider the monitor verifiability and explainability~\cite{schneider2019formally, chattopadhyay2020verified, basin2022verimon, lima2023explainable}.
+The explicit state representation and ease of inspection in sequential network-based monitors could contribute to this line of research.

-From a semantic point of view, dense time monitoring algorithms are divided into sample or event based~\cite{thati2005monitoring,basin2015monitoring,ho2014online} and interval based continuous~\cite{maler2005real,maler2006mitl,maler2013monitoring} semantics.
-An extensive comparison of two sorts can be found in~\cite{basin2018algorithms} with a conclusion that interval-based semantics are more natural and sample-based are more efficient.
-In this paper, I propose a point-free semantics for MTL as the third sort with a claim that it is both natural and efficient.
-Finally, there are other formalisms that can be regarded as point-free.
-These are timed regular expressions under so-called signal semantics~\cite{tre} and interval temporal logics under strict semantics~\cite{halpern1991propositional,compass}, which excludes punctual intervals.
-I use similar definitions and techniques with these works in my formalization and a brief review of interval logics is included in Appendix~A.